bpasanek/puzzlepoesis/_people/hall-david.md

     -role: "Programming"
 ---

 David Hall is an undergraduate at U.Va.
 He is double-majoring in English and Computer Science.
+He is developing a puzzle Tetris game.

 [<< Back <<](../people.html)